matttrice/hsu-mbs/pages/intro-reasoning.md

 ---
-highlighter: shiki
 background-image: './images/scroll.jpg'
-lineNumbers: false
-routeAlias: intro-reasoning
+routeAlias: intro
 info: |
   ## MBS Lesson 1
-title: Intro to Reasoning
+title: Intro
-layout: default
+layout: fact
 ---

 “When one learns to read, one learns a peculiar way of behaving of which physical immobility is only one feature.
 Self restraint is a challenge not only to the body but to the mind as well.
 Sentences paragraphs and pages unfold slowly, in sequence and according to a logic that is far from intuitive...  the literate person must learn to be reflective and analytical, patient and assertive always poised, after due consideration to say no to a text."